 Don’t believe me that this makes a difference?
 Just read the comments below, from more than a hundred readers who were inspired to share their own laundry hacks.

 As I’m enjoying laundry again, in my new space, we also have plenty of cabinet space above our washer and dryer to hold a nice stockpile of household staples.
 I never like to run out of items that we use every day.
 I’m a bit of a control freak about having things written on the shopping list as we’re running low.
 “WRITE IT ON THE LIST!”
 I politely demand of my family

 Everyone seems to have an opinion on where to get the best price on staples like paper towels, laundry detergent and even toothpaste.
 Super-sized discount stores, grocery stores with really good sales, wholesale clubs … there’s not one right answer.
 It truly depends on the week.

 In addition to having a low cost-per-use by buying larger package sizes for things like toilet paper, paper towels and dish soap, I received $10.25 cash back on my purchases with these Ibotta offers (no longer available):

 You may also like to check out our Bathroom Remodel Before and After Photos…

-And one of my latest posts, 62 Recipes using Leftover Candy …
+And one of my latest posts, What to buy in January to spend less …